SunTheCourier/Splatoon-2-Meme-Mod/README.md

 If the audio doesn't sound looped properly or doesn't play properly or if text is unreadable, please report it in the [issue tracker](https://github.com/SunTheCourier/Splatoon-2-Meme-hack/issues).

 Any issue pertaining to install should be sent over to the [Splatoon Modding Hub](https://discord.gg/5k4msvP).
+Questions regarding the mod/bug reports can also be directed to the Meme Mod Development Discord: https://discord.gg/QwhsR7c<br>

 ## How to Contribute